 OBJECTIVE OWNERS: Multi-Agency Gang Unit, including the Memphis Police Department, Shelby County Sheriff's Office, District Attorney's Office, U.S. Attorney's Office, and Federal Bureau of Investigation

 OUTCOME: Reduce the number of aggravated assault and robbery incidents committed by three or more offenders by at least 30% by 2021.

-Number of Incidents Involving Offenses with Three or More Suspects
+Number of Reported Incidents in Memphis with Three or More Suspects